Moving to France

 When we asked expats and global nomads about the quality of medical care in France, they replied:

 "It's a small town, so most doctors don't use English much.
-If you must communicate in English, it would help to research some of the necessary terminology beforehand (perhaps write your questions in French)," said one expat.
+If you must communicate in English, it would help to research some of the necessary terminology beforehand (perhaps write your questions in French)," replied one expat when asked about moving to Epinal.

 What are medical services in France like?